 Furthermore, the treatment has a somatic focus, that is, it’s sexual coaching through bodywork, such as training of body perception, mindful touch with various massage techniques, breathwork, erotic massage, genital massage, pelvic release bodywork, pelvic and anal massage, and Orgasmic Yoga, among other bodywork.

-Some health benefits of Sexological Bodywork are thought to be increased sexual arousal and libido, experiencing orgasms more intensely and gaining multi-orgasmic potential, alleviation or curing of erectile dysfunctions, premature ejaculation, pain during intercourse, and physical blockages and general pains, regaining sexual function and the ability to feel pleasure, understanding anal health and genital pleasure, enhancement of couples’ sex life, giving and accepting sexuality, sensuality and touch, and self-acceptance of one’s own body and gender.
+Some health benefits of Sexological Bodywork are thought to be increased sexual arousal and libido, experiencing orgasms more intensely and gaining multi-orgasmic potential, alleviation or healing of Erectile Dysfunction (ED), premature ejaculation, pain during intercourse, and physical blockages and general pains, regaining sexual function and the ability to feel pleasure, understanding anal health and genital pleasure, enhancement of couples’ sex life, giving and accepting sexuality, sensuality and touch, and self-acceptance of one’s own body and gender.